Close

 Challenge 2: Financial Proof Sufficiency

 The Problem: Unclear guidelines about "sufficient funds" lead to rejections despite genuine financial capacity.
+Inadequate financial means accounts for approximately 21% of rejections.

 Real scenario: Ahmed, an Indian national UAE resident, was initially concerned about his bank balance fluctuations.
 He supplemented his application with his company's financial statements (he's a 40% shareholder), property ownership documents, and a detailed cover letter explaining his business structure.
 Application approved without additional documentation requests.